ayoubimaya/_ayoubimaya.github.io/halaweteljibn.md

 **2.** Reduce heat, then add sweet cheese and rose water, and stir until cheese melts and the mixture forms a soft consistent dough.
 Let it cool before handling.

 **3.** Divide the dough into however many pieces you see fit; take 1 part of the dough to work with and cover the other pieces.
-Turn our the dough onto a sheet of plastic wrap and cover with another sheet.
+Turn out the dough onto a sheet of plastic wrap and cover with another sheet.
 Roll out the dough between the 2 sheets of plastic wrap into a rectangle.
 Remove the top plastic sheet.

 **4.** Fill a ziplock bag with your filling and snip off an inch of the tip.
 Start piping on the long side closest to you, leaving an inch border.